hitshoCodes/Syntax-Limited-Sniper/README.md

 - **Customization**: You can configure the tool to target specific limited items and set purchasing rules.

+## ❗️ Important Note

+Please be aware that this tool is specifically designed to work with the website [Syntax.eco](https://www.syntax.eco/) and requires Chromium to function.

 ## 🚀 Getting Started

 Before diving into the setup, ensure that you have the following prerequisites:

 - Python 3.x installed on your system.

+- Chromium installed on your system.

 ### Configuration